Business Tax Frequently Asked Questions

 Do I need a Business Tax Certificate?

 City of San Diego Municipal Code Section 31.0121 states that no person shall engage in any business, trade calling, or occupation until a certificate of payment is obtained.
 Self-employed persons and independent contractors are also required to pay the Business Tax.
-A separate Business Tax Certificate must be obtained for each branch establishment of business location.
-New businesses must register with the Business Tax Program no later than 15 days from the business start date to avoid late fees.

 Do I need to display my Business Tax Certificate?